Gölsdorf Adriatics: Cylinders

-In order to provide enough power at high speeds, the 210, like its immediate predecessors, was a four-cylinder compound.
+In order to provide enough power at high speeds, the 210 engine, like its immediate predecessors, was a four-cylinder compound.
 The two high-pressure cylinders were mounted inside the frames, with the low-pressure ones outside; both drove the second coupled axle.
 Unlike its predecessor, the two outer cylinders were now located horizontally, helping to reduce hammer blow; the inner ones were still located at an angle of 1:8.5 to the horizontal, to avoid the first coupled axle.
 The cylinders on each side were quartered at 180° to each other.